Working with Conflictual Couples

 Course Overview

 While providing a continuum of care to families, people helpers may encounter couples who are so conflictual with each other that it hinders their families from receiving the help they need.
-The escalation of marital conflicts may result in Intimate Partner Violence (IPV) and cause collateral harm to children in the families.
+This course aims to help participants develop the knowledge and skills to work effectively with high-conflict couples.

 Training Type